Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 ```

 **Write Access Tiling Parameters**:
 The write_access configuration for buffer tensor01.in[0] sets it to manage a 3D data layout of 2x4x144 elements.
-This arrangement resembles a block of data containing 144 layers, each resembling to matrices, where every layer represents a 2x4 matrix.
+This arrangement resembles a block of data containing 144 layers, each resembling two matrices, where every layer represents a 2x4 matrix.
 Together, these layers form a structure with two rows and four columns in each layer, thereby establishing the 2x4x144 data.

 ```
 write_access(tensor01.in[0]) =tiling({ .buffer_dimension = { 2, 4 , 144},.tiling_dimension = { 2, 4 ,144},.offset = { 0, 0 ,0}});